-- COVID-19 vaccines are approved by the FDA using Emergency Use Authorization (EUA)
+The vaccines are FDA approved using Emergency Use Authorization (EUA).

 - The vaccine will be available at no cost for all members

 - After the public health emergency, we will cover the vaccine as preventative care for in-network providers - so you'll be covered now and in the future

 Vaccine Eligibility GroupsIn North Carolina, the COVID-19 vaccine is being released in groups based on eligibility determined by federal and state governments.

 Learn More About Eligibility Groups